Data protection in Amazon IoT Core - Amazon IoT Core

 Data protection in Amazon IoT Core

 The Amazon shared responsibility model applies to data protection in Amazon IoT Core.
 As described in this model, Amazon is responsible for protecting the global infrastructure that runs all of the Amazon Web Services Cloud.
 You are responsible for maintaining control over your content that is hosted on this infrastructure.
-You are also responsible for the security configuration and management tasks for the Amazon Web Services that you use.
+You are also responsible for the security configuration and management tasks for the Amazon Web Services services that you use.
 For more information about data privacy, see the Data Privacy FAQ.

 For data protection purposes, we recommend that you protect Amazon Web Services account credentials and set up individual users with Amazon IAM Identity Center or Amazon Identity and Access Management (IAM).
 That way, each user is given only the permissions necessary to fulfill their job duties.
 We also recommend that you secure your data in the following ways: